Safe and Secure Schools in GCPS

 - The district works with community partners— local law enforcement, the juvenile justice system, and emergency response agencies, to ensure our schools are safe places to teach and to learn.
 For example, Gwinnett County Police and our SROs have held several active shooter drills at our facilities.
 The drills allow principals to learn how police and emergency responders will react and respond should something happen in a school.

-- e-SPLOST funding provided for the installation of new video camera systems to enhance security in the common areas in all schools.
+- e-SPLOST funding has provided for the installation of new video camera systems to enhance security in the common areas of all schools.
 More than 3,000 security cameras have been upgraded/replaced at high schools, with security upgrades underway at other levels.

-- The district has partnered with Gwinnett County government to make security upgrades on school campuses.
+- The district has partnered with the Gwinnett County government to make security upgrades on school campuses.
 County SPLOST proceeds provided emergency-response buttons in all schools.
 These buttons connect to the county 9-1-1 center and our school police headquarters, providing video feeds of schools in case of emergency.
 The county also funded a visitor management system for all elementary and middle schools.
 The buzzer systems restrict access to schools.

 - A host of programs and strategies in Gwinnett schools are aimed at stopping conflict before it occurs or escalates, and at discouraging risky behaviors.
 Many GCPS schools are recognized as leaders in the Positive Behavioral Interventions and Support (PBIS) program which proactively teaches and supports appropriate behavior to create a positive school climate.

-- Age-appropriate programs address preventive measures for all students and interventions for those who have had a discipline issue.
+- Age-appropriate programs address preventive measures for all students and interventions for those who have had discipline issues.
 Students learn about conflict resolution; anti- bullying techniques; how to say “no” to drugs, alcohol, tobacco, gangs, and violence; dealing with and reporting harassment; and coping skills.

 - GCPS provides education options for students who need support, teaching them important lessons about choices and consequences while they continue their coursework.
 Programs like Project Rescue and the Gwinnett Intervention Education (GIVE) Centers put students back on course to a diploma and future success while addressing their behavior and discipline problems.